xtaran/dist-detect/PITCHME.md

 Why Writing a Dedicated Program?
 --------------------------------

-* Scanning your own network for badly maintained / not updated Linux, BSD and other Unix systems is currently tedious and slow, despite you usually have good hints easily reachable.
+Scanning your own network for badly maintained / not updated Linux, BSD and other Unix systems is currently tedious and slow:

 * Most vulnerability scanners (Nessus, OpenVAS and friends) still test tons of (from this point of view unnecessary) stuff and take rather long per host.

 * Many vulnerability scanners just look at the reported upstream version and trigger a lot of false positives when a distribution just fixes security issues instead of packaging new upstream versions (which is rather common with so called "stable releases").

 * Nmap and friends don't look at server application versions to determine the OS.
 Takes rather long, too, even witth `-T aggressive`.

 #HSLIDE